-Besides medicines/ first aid, wet wipes, sanitizer and the doctor’s phone number, my backpack always has water, snacks, raincoat, portable speaker and swimwear.
+Besides medicines/ first aid, wet wipes, sanitizer, and the doctor’s phone number, my backpack always has water, snacks, a raincoat, portable speaker, and swimwear.

 Don’t be a ‘tourist’ … when you travel be like a local.
 Try to use local transport, eat local cuisine, visit the local grocery stores and shop and avoid malls.